Effective Date: February 7, 2019

 PURSUANT TO FCC REQUIREMENTS, VONAGE BUSINESS IS REQUIRED TO ADVISE ITS CUSTOMERS OF ANY LIMITATIONS THAT E911 SERVICE MAY HAVE IN COMPARISON TO TRADITIONAL E911 SERVICE, WHICH ARE SET FORTH AT SECTION 24 BELOW AND IN THE E911 ACKNOWLEDGEMENT.

-“Affiliate” means, with respect to a party to these Terms, any entity that Controls, is Controlled by or under common Control with such party.
-“Control,” for purposes of this definition, means the direct or indirect ownership or control of more than fifty percent (50%) of the voting equity of the subject entity.
+“Affiliate(s)” means, with respect to a party to these Terms, any entity that Controls, is Controlled by or under common Control with such party.
+“Control,” for purposes of this definition, means the direct or indirect ownership or control of more than fifty percent (50%) of the voting equity of the subject entity, by contract or otherwise.

 “Applicable Laws” means any and all applicable federal, state or local laws, rules or regulations including applicable restrictions concerning call recording, call monitoring, call interception and/or direct marketing or telemarketing.